-You and your impressed onlookers can enjoy this straight up or topped with Triple Berry Sauce, a jammy, slightly sweet combo of blackberries, blueberries, and raspberries, with a hint of orange.
+You can enjoy this cheesecake straight up, but we love it topped with Triple Berry Sauce, a jammy, slightly sweet combo of blackberries, blueberries, and raspberries, with a hint of orange.
 Yum.

 Lemon Cheesecake Filling